boetiusj/hugo/roadmap.md

 ## _render-image.html
 - [render-image.html](https://werat.dev/blog/automatic-image-size-attributes-in-hugo/) --> this file does not show image h and w.
 This would be fine if it would work.
-- BIG-render-image.html --> [this file shows](https://christianoliff.com/blog/markdown-render-hooks-in-hugo/) image h and w but distorts image - lazy load conflict? (lazy load specified in this file and also in other css)
+- [BIG-render-image.html](https://christianoliff.com/blog/markdown-render-hooks-in-hugo/) -->  image h and w but distorts image - lazy load conflict? (lazy load specified in this file and also in other css)

 ## MK
 - [ ] Rewrite blog pages, based on FAQs